lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ### Limitations of the current VEBO

 The current VEBO depends on Node Operators uploading pre-signed validator exit messages and on Ejector software to broadcast them.
-This design has these limits:
+This mechanism has worked reliably since it went live with Lido V2, but the design has structural limits:

 - **Full exits only.** The flow exclusively supports full validator exits.
 - **Limited upload capacity.** Only some pre-signed exit messages can be uploaded for each Node Operator.
 This limits the harm if an operator's signing system is compromised, but also limits how many and which validators the Ejector can exit.